billoxbury/blitscan/scrape/README.md

 The last two steps both add the text/data found to the (CSV) database, and this is 'published' (i.e. stored in the _data_ directory for use by the _process_ service).

+Step 3 now also includes a scan of content archives (bioRxiv, J-Stage) which works differently from the journal scans.
+The journal scans simply read tables of content for recent issues.
+The archive scans loop over randomised queries on _scientific genus names_.
+Moreover, they restrict to genera that are not _LC_ or _EX_.
+This information is read from the data file _searchterms-restricted_.
+The construction of _searchterms-restricted_, which uses information scraped from BirdLife DataZone, is contained in the Jupyter notebook _make-search-terms.ipynb_.

 ## Metrication

 The file _scraper_dashboard.Rmd_ is now run as part of the process.
 This automatically generates the HTML file  _scraper_dashboard.html_ in _reports_.
 (NOTE: annoyingly GitHub won't render the HTML file, but it's easily downloaded and viewed on your desktop.)